hansgschossmann/iot-edge-opc/README.md

 # Functionality
 All scenarios (except iotcsim) will use IoTEdge as runtime environment for the OPC modules, which run as docker container:
 - Create an IoTEdge deployment with all the OPC Edge components configures as modules.
 By adding a new module to the corresponding yml files this module will be picked up by the script and will become part of the IoTEdge deployment definition.
-- Create an IoTEdge device identity with name "iot-edge-<domain>"
+- Create an IoTEdge device identity with name "iot-edge-<site>"
 - Create init-opcedge, start-edgeopc, stop-edgeopc and deinit-edgeopc scripts, which will call iotedgectl and docker-compose to configure and create the required components.

 # Usage of `iotedgeopc.py`